 On the other hand, if they did not see the crash but instead believe that very few crashes happen due to lack of sleep and therefore this cannot be an explanation, then no, we can still treat this as fact, because the people in a position to know are in agreement.
 The disagreement of a person not in a position to know does not undo that.

 With questions involving expertise, “position to know” generally indicates expertise, but even here there is opportunity at work.
-As an example, consider the recent debate over whether the Russian government was responsible for feeding the DNC emails to Wikileaks.
-To have an informed opinion on this issue you’d need some expertise in cybersecurity forensics.
-But just having the expertise is not enough – to evaluate the issue you’d need access to the systems that were hacked – log files, operating system, etc. And indeed, one of the struggles with that issue was that the people with both access and expertise were not always trusted to tell the truth.
-(This leads to a situation where we can say it is highly likely the Russian government ordered the distribution of the information to WIkileaks, but we cannot accord it the status of fact).
+As an example, consider the recent debate over whether the Russian government was responsible for feeding the Democratic National Convention emails to Wikileaks.
+To have an informed opinion on this issue, you’d need some expertise in cybersecurity forensics.
+But just having the expertise is not enough.
+To evaluate the issue, you’d need access to the systems that were hacked: log files, operating system, etc. Indeed, one of the struggles with that issue was that the people with both access and expertise were not always trusted to tell the truth.
+(This leads to a situation where we can say it is highly likely the Russian government ordered the distribution of the information to Wikileaks, but we cannot accord it the status of fact).

 By the same token, opportunity isn’t always enough.
-A person may take a photograph, for example, of something they think is a lynx but which turns out, when reviewed by experts, to be a cougar.
-If three people witness an animal dart across the road, and one works in a zoo, we might be more inclined to weight their opinion of what the animal was more heavily.
+A person may take a photograph, for example, of something they think is a lynx but turns out, when reviewed by experts, to be a cougar.
+If three people witness an animal dart across the road, and one works in a zoo, we might be inclined to weight the zookeeper’s opinion of what the animal was more heavily.

 Generally Means Generally

 What about this other phrase “generally not disputed”?
 What does that mean exactly?